Updated: 14/08/2017

 Before you open up your printer and start scouring – hold your horses.
 First, you’ll need to turn the printer off at the mains as you don’t want to electrocute yourself and – if you’ve recently used the machine – wait for it to cool down.
 Laser printers grow extremely hot when switched on, so it’s important to give them time to cool.

-Step 2: Removing and Cleaning the Toner Cartridge
+Step 2: Removing and Clean the Toner Cartridge

 Step 3: Remove Excess Toner from Internal Components